Welcome to the Cygnet Living History Museum web site.

-For Cygnet and the D'Entrecasteaux Channel region (pronounced Don-tre-cass-toe)
+For Cygnet, Huon Valley and the D'Entrecasteaux Channel region (pronounced Don-tre-cass-toe)

-Find forgotten leaves on your family tree (or perhaps the odd convict skeleton in the closet)
+Find forgotten leaves on your family tree (or perhaps even the odd convict skeleton in the closet)

-- See our collection of Photos and Artifacts
+- See our collection of Photos and Artefacts

 - Donate - Help Us Keep History Alive